-The second narrative that is commonly invoked to deal with the complexity of technologies, is the invention narrative, and these are the stories that are historically grounded stories about the often heroic invention: the Wright Brother invented the aeroplane; Henry Ford invented the Model T; Lance Hill invented the Hills hoist in 1945.
+Another narrative that is commonly invoked to deal with the complexity of technologies, is the invention narrative, and these are the stories that are historically grounded stories about the often heroic invention: the Wright Brother invented the aeroplane; Henry Ford invented the Model T; Lance Hill invented the Hills hoist in 1945.

 The important thing to remember about invention narratives is that which is left out – including all the other innovations that are produced, like the Wright Brothers Wind Tunnels but also pay attention to who is left out or included in different contexts.

-Invention narratives are not far from historical narratives, which tell us that the first time a drone hit a target with a missile in 1971.
+Invention narratives are not far from historical narratives, which tell us that the first time a drone hit a target with a missile was in 1971.

-But again it is what the historical narrative doesn’t tell us, including the fact that Video technology was not good enough to spot targets effectively in the field until the 1990s and contemporary drones of today are almost nothing like these early innovations.
+But again it is what the historical narrative doesn’t tell us, including the fact that video technology was not good enough to spot targets effectively in the field until the 1990s and contemporary drones of today are almost nothing like these early innovations.